 - 1.)
-Save money

-- a) By not spending new money (cost savings)

-- b) By spending less money (cost reduction)

-- 2.)
-Save time

-- a) By reducing overtime (cost savings).

-- c) By reducing the number of people needed to accomplish something (cost savings). - d) By reducing the time needed for rework or error correction (increased productivity).
+Save money - a) By not spending new money (cost savings) - b) By spending less money (cost reduction) - 2.)
+Save time - a) By reducing overtime (cost savings). - b) By reducing the time it takes to complete a process (increased productivity). - c) By reducing the number of people needed to accomplish something (cost savings). - d) By reducing the time needed for rework or error correction (increased productivity).